GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 4.	**PKI validation software compromise or availability** - As experienced over the summer of 2023, an outage in validation software can break the availability of PKI-based credentials such as PIV and Derived PIV.
 Agencies must identify and deploy phishing-resistant alternatives when a PIV credential is unavailable.
 5.	**Modern technology doesn’t support PKI** - This challenge is decreasing as more software providers natively support PKI through native certificate-based authentication.
 Another perspective of this challenge is an agency's inability to leverage PIV credentials issued by other agencies.
 This could include a detailee or a collaboration between agencies as well.
 Some agency tools don't or can't support external PKI credentials.

-Some agencies deploy separate access management systems or implement password exception policies or other weak authentication to handle users and systems that can't use PKI or users without a PIV credential.
-Separate access systems add cost and complexity and introduce manual processes, risking an agency's mission or data.

 Figure 1.
 Types of Passwordless MFA
 <img src="{{site.baseurl}}/assets/playbooks/pra-1-passwordless.png" align="center" alt="Multifactor Authentication includes using two different factors; something you have like a phone or laptop, something you are like a fingerprint or face recognition, or something you know like a password or security question answer.
 Passwordless can either be an MFA that doesn't use a password, or that doesn't use a knowledge factor.">

-Some agencies are deploying FIDO2 solutions leveraging a laptop Truste Platform Module and biometrics to replace MFA leveraging passwords and OTP.
-This improves the user login and authentication experience.

 ## What is Phishing?